-Based on current operating plans, the Company estimates that existing cash resources, together with the proceeds from the July 20, 2023 registered direct offering and concurrent private placement, will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anticancer clinical compound LB-100 through approximately December 31, 2024.
+Based on current operating plans, the Company estimates that its existing cash resources at September 30, 2023 will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound LB-100 through at least September 30, 2024.
 However, existing cash resources will not be sufficient to complete the development of and obtain regulatory approval for the Company's product candidate, which will require that the Company raise significant additional capital.
-The Company estimates that it will need to raise additional capital to fund its operations, including its various clinical trial commitments, no later than the latter half of the fiscal year ending December 31, 2024.
-However, the Company's operating plans may change as a result of many factors that are currently unknown and/or outside of the control of the Company, and additional funds may be needed sooner than planned.
+The Company estimates that it will need to raise additional capital to fund its operations by mid-2024 to be able to proactively manage its current business plan during the remainder of 2024 and during 2025.
+In addition, the Company's operating plans may change as a result of many factors that are currently unknown and/or outside of the control of the Company, and additional funds may be needed sooner than planned.